Denby Eco-Link: Road test

 Mr Denby had given the Police prior warning of the timing and route of the test drive, and had outlined their position in writing to the Eastern Traffic Area Office.
 Denby intended to take it for a half-hour test run on a seven-mile course using the A46.
 Mr Denby had not driven a truck for 14 years, but updated his own license in order to be able to perform the drive without exposing one of his drivers to the risk of prosecution.

 On 1 December, The Eco-Link test was cut short 'barely 50 yards' from the Denby yard.
 The Police pulled Mr Denby over as it left the gates, in order to test it for its legality "to investigate any... offences which may be found".
 The Police said the vehicle was unlawful due to its length and Mr Denby was served with a notice by a Vehicle and Operator Services Agency (VOSA) inspector to remove the vehicle from the road for inspection.

 Being too long to reverse into the yard, the police escorted Mr Denby in the vehicle for a mile along the A46 in order to be able to turn around at a roundabout and return to the depot.
-In the yard, the VOSA inspection revealed that at 7.82 m long, the first trailer was too long.
-Mr Denby asserted that an internal bulkhead, reducing the cargo space to 7m, meant the trailer was still legal under the 1986 regulations.
+In the yard, the VOSA inspection revealed that at 7.82 metres (25 ft 8 in) long, the first trailer was too long.
+Mr Denby asserted that an internal bulkhead, reducing the cargo space to 7 metres (23 feet), meant the trailer was still legal under the 1986 regulations.